ii887522/hydro/docs/functions/collection_ext.md

 ```ts
 function toMap<T extends NumbersHashable> (array: T[]): { [key: string]: T[] }
 ```
-It converts the `array` given without duplicate objects into a map with duplicates.
+Converts the `array` given without duplicate objects into a map with duplicates.

 `array`: The array to be converted from.

-It returns A map with duplicates.
+Returns a map with duplicates.

 ### **Example usage:**
 ```ts